 Bernoulli’s Principle and Subsonic Flow

 As the air flows over the upper surface of an airfoil, its velocity increases and its pressure decreases; an area of low pressure is formed.
 There is an area of greater pressure on the lower surface of the airfoil, and this greater pressure tends to move the wing upward.
-The difference in pressure between the upper and lower surfaces of the wing is called lift.
-Three-fourths of the total lift of an airfoil is the result of the decrease in pressure over the upper surface.
-The impact of air on the under surface of an airfoil produces the other one-fourth of the total lift.
+The pressure difference between the upper and lower surfaces of the wing creates a lifting force known as lift.